IndigoUnited/spoonjs-www/doc/ApiReference/joint.md

 `protected method` __link(joint)_

 Creates a link between this joint and another one.
+Once linked, descendants events flow upwards the hierarchy chain.

 **Parameters**